Leukemia is a type of cancer that affects your blood cells. Acute myelogenous leukemia is a specific type of leukemia. It’s also known as:

 Some facts about acute myelogenous leukemia

-- The most common leukemia in adults (age 20 years or older) is chronic lymphocytic leukemia (38%).
-AML is the second most common leukemia (31%).
+- The most common leukemia in adults (age 20 years or older) is chronic lymphocytic leukemia (

 Your blood cells are made in your bone marrow.
 They begin as stem cells, then they turn into immature precursor cells called “blasts” before developing into mature blood cells.
 Once they’re fully developed, they move into your bloodstream and circulate throughout your body.